CBZ-D-velop/Ansible-Role-Labocbz-Install-PHP/README.md

 * Role can handle multiple version, so the possibility to set one as default is available
 * Role create links to binary to use multiple version, as php-8.3 -v for php 8.3
 * Role handle the installation of multiple extension, defaults are basic WordPress / Symfony requirements

+### 2023-08-13: Pool supression

+* Role can now remove all installed FPM pool
+* So install can be performer, pool imported and cleared if needeed

 ## Authors